CombineSlayer24/GTAIV-GangRampage-Modified/README.md

 # Gameplay Tweaks
 - The interval for spawning enemies has been increased.
-- The maximum limit for enemies is now set between 2 and 8.
 - Enemies health has been slightly increased, and max health will be random.
 - The number of occupants in vehicles is randomized, rather than being fixed at 2.
 - Vehicles driven by Hitmen will now face the player upon spawning and will gain a small acceleration boost to catch up.